-Moreover, the empirical results in this section show "to what extent" cash flows can be resilience heterogeneous and the solution of the proposed model in Section 3, sheds light on "how" such significant resilience-heterogeneity, specifically the heterogeneous effect of workplace flexibility and the amplification effect by financial resilience, can be transferred to the expected returns as well as all asset pricing implications.
+Moreover, the empirical results in this section show "to what extent" cash flows can be resilience heterogeneous and the solution of the proposed model in Section 5, sheds light on "how" such significant resilience-heterogeneity, specifically the heterogeneous effect of workplace resilience and the amplification effect by financial resilience, can be transferred to the expected returns as well as all asset pricing implications.
 The calibrated exercise compares model-based asset pricing moments with the corresponding values from historical data.
 The model-based equity premium (5.269) is close to the average equity premium from data (5.147).
 The result holds for the risk-free rate (1.137 vs. 1.006 from historical data).
-The model-based standard deviation of the log risk-free rate (2.531) is in line with the corresponding amount presented by Ghaderi et al. (2022) using historical data from 1950 to 201914.
+The model-based standard deviation of the log risk-free rate (2.531) is in line with the corresponding amount presented by Ghaderi et al. (2022) using historical data from 1950 to 2019.

-5 Major elements of financial resilience
+7 Major elements of financial resilience

-Section 4 explained the significant role of the financial resilience of assets in the amplification of the dominant heterogeneous effect of workplace resilience in exogenous dividend growth as well as asset pricing implications (Section 3).
-The key application of dynamic functional principal component analysis determined the first five major PCs as components of financial resilience, FR{it} , at the firm level over time, including the COVID-19 era.
-This section clarifies which financial ratios mostly drive fluctuations in firms' financial resilience components.
+Section 6 explained the significant role of the financial resilience of assets in the amplification of the dominant heterogeneous effect of workplace resilience in exogenous dividend growth as well as asset pricing implications (Section 5).
+The key application of Dynamic Functional Principal Component Analysis (DFPCA) determined the first five major PCs as components of financial resilience, $FR{it}$ , at the firm level over time, including the COVID-19 era.
+This section clarifies which financial ratios mostly drive fluctuations in these firms' financial resilience components.